“Is Alibaba safe and legit?”, “How Trustworthy is Alibaba?”. Yes, many new importers have these concerns.

-Friends especially from Europe and the United States need to be more careful.
-In fact, these three types of products are also too risky to be reported off the shelf at Alibaba, which is very unstable.
+Friends especially from Europe and the US need to be more careful.
+In fact, these 3 types of products are also too risky to be reported off the shelf at Alibaba, which is very unstable.

 Therefore, if you just buy a few of the above products, you don’t need to worry about it much.
 If you rely on this (imported from China) to make money, you should consider it carefully.

-At last, I made a checklist to teach you how to identify and select suppliers step by step.
+At last, I made a checklist to teach you how to identify and select suppliers before ordering.

 1. Is the company profile completed?

-Check whether there are Gold/Verified Suppliers, Trade Assurance, and other Ali certifications.
+Check whether there are Trade Assurance, factory and product certificates, plus other Ali certifications.
 This is a preliminary screening for Chinese suppliers.

-Check the professionalism of the store’s product line to determine if the supplier is suitable as a long-term partner.
+Check the professionalism of the store’s product line to determine if the supplier is a factory or trading company.

-In the case of paper straw machines that became popular abroad last year, many small manufacturers started selling this product.
+In the case of paper straw machines that became popular abroad, many small manufacturers started selling this product.
 For example, with the following store, you can judge from the store name that this is just a supplier of printing machines.

 You can see paper tube machines shown in the catalog.
-Drinking paper straw machine is just developed at the basis of paper tube machine, that is to mean, this is the supplier who specializes in this type of machine (obviously) and it’s the type of supplier you are looking for.
+Drinking paper straw machine is just developed based on paper tube machine.
+That is to say, this is the supplier specializing in this type of machine (obviously) and it’s the type of supplier you are looking for.